Small Grants for Training and Research:

-- All predoctoral students and postdoctoral fellows in the PSC training program are eligible to apply except as noted below.
+- Only graduate students and postdoctoral fellows who actively participate in the PSC training program are eligible to apply.
+Please note the following exclusions:

 - Recipients who have not submitted final reports from prior years’ small grant projects are not eligible to apply for this year’s awards.

 - Trainees who are past-due on program requirements are not eligible to apply.

 - Applicants are eligible to receive only one award through the Small Grants program within a calendar year.